bglaz/petfinder-graphql/readme.md

-This package provides a GraphQL schema for the [Petfinder.com](https://www.petfinder.com/developers/api-docs).
+This package provides a GraphQL schema for the [Petfinder.com](https://www.petfinder.com/developers/api-docs) API.
 You will need to register an account to get an API key [Here](https://www.petfinder.com/developers/api-key)

 # Installation